 The glass stems on this vaporizer are great for improving the quality of the vapor but they pose a problem with making this unit either portable or discreet.
 Even though it is slimmed down from the Solo, it is still a little too big to be easily portable or discreet in any event.
 Its large chamber though and ease of use make it a great vaporizer to use while sharing with friends or moving around at home.

 We are really impressed with the battery life on this unit and how quickly it charges given how long it lasts.
 Even if you forget to charge it up, its pass-through charging capacity means you will be using it again (plugged in) after just a few minutes of charging.

-The glass vapor pathway and even, consistent heating of this unit make for a fantastically flavorful vapor from beginning to end.
+The glass vapor pathway and even, consistent heating of this unit make for a fantastically flavourful vapor from beginning to end.

-All in all, this is a very solid unit that will make your dry herbs vape experience easy, flavorful and enjoyable with a vape that is built to last a long time.
+All in all, this is a very solid unit that will make your dry herbs vape experience easy, flavourful and enjoyable with a vape that is built to last a long time.